-In the event a person files a brief or other submission that contains BPI/CBI with the Commission, that person must also file a public version of that submission.
-If the submission is to be filed by a deadline set by the Commission, Commission Rules 206.8, 207.3, and 208.20 (19 C.F.R. §§ 206.8, 207.3, and 208.20) permit a submitter to file the public version no later than one (1) business day after the BPI/CBI version is due.
+In the event a person files a brief or other submission that contains BPI/CBI with the Commission, that person must also file a public version of that submission.17 If the submission is to be filed by a deadline set by the Commission, Commission rules 206.8 and 207.3 (19 CFR Sections 206.8 and 207.3) permit a submitter to file the public version no later than one (1) business day after the BPI/CBI version is due.
 This "one-day rule" is intended to reduce the incidence of APO breaches caused by persons failing under the pressure of deadlines to sanitize the public version of their submissions adequately.

 Under the "one-day rule," (also called the 24-hour rule), the BPI/CBI version of a document is due by the deadline set by the Commission.
 You must file that version with all BPI/CBI enclosed in brackets but with the following warning on every page: "Bracketing of BPI not final for one business day after date of filing."
 In accordance with the warning, a person to whom the submission is disclosed under APO is not to disclose any information received in the document to anyone not subject to the APO until the bracketing becomes final.
-Within one business day after the deadline, submitters must file a public version with all BPI/CBI deleted.
-In the event that a submitter files the confidential version, the submitter is permitted to notify the Commission no later than one (1) business day after the deadline of the necessary changes to bracketing, and the submitter must file replacement pages to correct the BPI/CBI version of the document.
-Such corrections will not give rise to a breach, provided that the corrections are made within the time permitted and the public version did not include BPI/CBI.
+One business day after the deadline, submitters are to file a public version with all BPI/CBI deleted.
+In the event that a submitter files the confidential version, the submitter is permitted to notify the Commission no later than one (1) business day after the deadline of the necessary changes to bracketing, and must file replacement pages to correct the BPI/CBI version of the document.
+Such corrections will not give rise to a breach, provided that the corrections are made within the time permitted and provided that BPI/CBI has not been included in the public version.

-The submitter must not use the one-day extension to amend the submission in any way other than to finalize bracketing of BPI/CBI to make a public version.
+The one-day extension is not to be used to amend the submission in any way other than bracketing and deletion of BPI/CBI.
 Making other changes to the submission may result in striking all or part of the document from the record.
 If a submitter wishes to make other changes, including errata and typographical corrections, the submitter must request leave to file such changes and clearly itemize each requested change.
-Unless the submitter requests leave to file the changes, the Office of the Secretary will not accept them.
+Unless the submitter requests leave to file the changes, they will not be accepted.